reactionic127/cupofdata.com/content/blog/2018-04-17-cup-of-data-announces-1st-one-day-forum-for-marketing-and-sales-industry-may-22-in-atlanta.md

 contentType: blog
 path: /blog/conversion-data-popup-event
 title: >-
-  CUP OF DATA ANNOUNCES 1st ONE-DAY FORUM FOR MARKETING AND SALES INDUSTRY MAY 22 IN ATLANTA
+  Cup of Data Announces 1st ONE-DAY FORUM FOR MARKETING AND SALES INDUSTRY MAY 22 IN ATLANTA
 date: '2018-05-18T12:58:36-04:00'
 summary: >-